-In order to use Oracle Security Engine, your system must have the Java Development Kit (JDK) version 1.4.
+In order to use Oracle Security Engine, your system must have the Java Development Kit (JDK) version 1.6 or higher.

 Your CLASSPATH environment variable must contain the full path and file names to the required jar and class files.
 Make sure the following items are included in your CLASSPATH: